sduisenbay/Vacation-announcement-tool/README.md

 ### Pip installation
 In order to install required libraries, you first have to install Pip.
 There are many methods for getting Pip installed, but my preferred method is the following:
 * Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to a folder on your computer.
 Open a command prompt window and navigate to the folder containing get-pip.py.
-Then run python get-pip.py.
+Then run `python get-pip.py`.
 This will install pip.
 * Verify a successful installation by opening a command prompt window and typing `pip freeze`
 `pip freeze` *displays the version number of all modules installed in your Python non-standard library*